ConvertAPI/docs/information.md

 It is possible to get an information about all supported conversions and formats with parameter descriptions in JSON or XML formats.

+Using this endpoint you can create a dynamic document converter.
+Visual representation of the structure can be found here: https://www.convertapi.com/docx-to-pdf.
+This page and the whole [https://www.convertapi.com/conversions](https://www.convertapi.com/conversions) section is built based on the /info endpoint's returned JSON response.

 ### List all information
 ```
 [GET]